ANALYSIS-Lula turns to party's old guard for Brazil election battle | Politics

 Brazil's leftist former President Luiz Inacio Lula da Silva has turned to veteran comrades in his Workers Party (PT) to run his presidential campaign, shoring up his base after appeals to the center raised tensions with the party's old guard.
 Although Lula has lured moderate voters with a centrist running mate and calls for a broad center-left coalition in the October election, the most senior roles in his campaign are so far going to his longtime associates and former PT ministers, party sources told Reuters.

-Specific roles for the other senior advisers will be settled in coming weeks, after a major rally over the weekend.
+Lula spokesman Jose Crispiniano said the team in command of his campaign will be announced on Saturday when the PT will hold a rally in Sao Paulo to gather momentum for his presidential bid.
 "Lula has had to move toward the center... but he must also nod to the party's left that is largely represented by Rui Falcao, or else he will have problems later," said Claudio Couto, a political scientist at the FGV think tank.

 Another party veteran in a key campaign post is Aloizio Mercadante, head of a PT think tank charged with drawing up the program for a new Lula government.
 Mercadante was chief of staff for Dilma Rousseff, Lula's hand-picked successor who was impeached in 2016 in the midst of economic recession.
-The campaign leadership is expected to be announced next week after a Saturday rally, called a "pre-launch" of his candidacy.
-Both Lula and Bolsonaro have been in campaign mode for months but are limited in their official campaign activities by Brazilian election law.
+Both Lula and Bolsonaro have been in campaign mode for months, but are limited in their official campaign activities by Brazilian election law.

 Lula will then start traveling around Brasil, PT sources said.
 Alckmin will join him in the swing state of Minas Gerais and closely contested southern states before focusing his efforts in the interior of Sao Paulo, Brazil's most populous state and home to the former governor's political base.